Frequently Asked Questions

 Damage compensation can be applied for after an environmental permit is issued.
 When exactly this is we cannot say at this time.

-Each request for loss compensation is unique and is reviewed by independent consultants.
-The Municipality of Aalten has no role in or influence on the assessment.
-We do, however, make the final decision.
+Each request for compensation for damages is unique and is assessed by independent advisors.
+The municipality of Aalten has no role in or influence on the assessment.
+However, we do make the final decision.

 You can read more about loss compensation on ourloss compensationpage.